RuleGo RuleGo

 # 2. Processing Time

-• Simple processing but may be inaccurate
+• Low latency, but may be less accurate

--- Use processing time (default)
+-- Default uses processing time

 SELECT deviceId, AVG(temperature)